Why are heart attacks misdiagnosed?

 Failure to perform an ECG, to measure troponin, to correctly interpret ECG findings, or to refer a STEMI patient urgently for PPCI are all potential bases for a claim where they cause harm.

-Common scenarios in heart attack misdiagnosis claims
+What are common scenarios in heart attack misdiagnosis claims?

 Atypical MI sent home from A&E